Welcome to Berkeley Classics

 The department is fully enmeshed in the intellectual life of the university, with strong connections to (e.g.) Art History, Comparative Literature, History, and Philosophy.
 Our faculty participate in AHMA, the Berkeley Center for the Study of Religion, and the Archaeological Research Facility; they also direct a number of important centers on campus, which serve as a resource for our students while attracting researchers from around the world.

-An introduction to essential aspects of the cultural and literary landscape of ancient Greece, from its rise to the end of the classical period.
-Fulfills L&S Breadth in Arts & Literature, Historical Studies or Philosophy & Values.
+An in-depth introduction to the material culture of the Ancient Greeks —architecture, sculpture, painting, and ceramics—from the Neolithic to the Hellenistic period.
+Fulfills L&S Breadth in Arts & Literature or Historical Studies.
 3 hours lecture, 1 hour discussion section.